Boobashdayal10/Monitoring-using-Prometheus/README.md

 # Monitoring-using-Prometheus
 This documentation is about my networking project focused on  monitoring using Prometheus, Node Exporter, Alertmanager, and Grafana.

-To create or establish a basic monitoring setup like this follow the "MONITORING DOCUMENTATION' for uyour reference
+To create or establish a basic monitoring setup like this follow the "MONITORING DOCUMENTATION" for your reference

 The primary goal of this project is to establish a monitoring system that allows real-time tracking of system metrics, alerting on predefined thresholds, and visualizing data for analysis and decision making.The configuration files used for this purpose all will be ".yml" format.